cliffeby/DuckpinV003/README.md

 #### Ball location, deviation and speed for typical ending pin configurations #
 The remaining figures are not analyzed but show the most common pin configurations in two Appendices.
-Each Figure contains the ball location where its size is a standard deviation, a table of stats, and a scatter diagram of all throws.
-The population is the total number of rolls for that configuration and is presented in that order.
+Each Figure contains the ball track and location where its size is a standard deviation, a table of stats, and a scatter diagram of all throws.
+The population is the total number of rolls for that configuration and is presented in rank order.
-Appendix 1 contains the most common outcomes and Appendix two shows some least common outcomes.
+Appendix 1 contains the most common outcomes and Appendix 2 shows some least common outcomes.
 I refer to these as Bad Beats and Splits.
 While there is only a one in 10,000 chance of these outcomes, it seems that I've had thme all.
 Note that often ball speed is slow.

 ### _Appendix 1 - Most Common Outcomes for 10 Pins_ #
 ![Figure_1](https://user-images.githubusercontent.com/1431998/73009876-49993480-3ddf-11ea-8ff2-029437100fce.png)